Lego Ninjago: Master of the 4th Dimension: 4D effects

 Viewers are provided with 3D glasses to experience the visual effects.
 The film incorporates 4D sensory effects during its 12-minute run time to enhance the viewing experience.
 These include music, sound effects, lasers, smoke, water and strobe lighting effects.

 Distribution

 Lego Ninjago: Master of the 4th Dimension was released in Legoland California Resort on 12 January 2018 and then rolled out to other Legoland Parks and Legoland Discovery Centres in 2018.
 It is currently located in all Legoland parks and Legoland Discovery Centres and is available at scheduled times alongside other short films, including The Lego Movie: 4D – A New Adventure and Lego City 4D - Officer in Pursuit.

+Reception

+Family Review Guide said, "There are so many fun aspects to this film.
+It is 12 minutes long and includes a lot of sensory effects like feeling wind, getting a little wet from water and so much more!"

+Lesdudis said, "if you and your family are fans of the Ninjago: Masters Of Spinjitzu show and the LEGO Ninjago Movie, then you’ll love Master of the 4th Dimension!
+It combines elements of the Ninjago franchise with a little bit of Doctor Strange-esque magic."